 Bai Dinh Pagoda

-The Bai Dinh Pagoda complex was built in 2003, covering an area of over 500 hectares, surrounded by majestic limestone mountain ranges.
+The Bai Dinh Pagoda complex was built in 2003 and covers an area of over 500 hectares, surrounded by majestic limestone mountain ranges.
 The pagoda is divided into 2 areas: Tan Tu and Co Tu.
 Here, visitors can walk around or travel by electric car (price 30,000 VND/person/trip).
-Some of the shrines that visitors often visit when coming here are Phap Chu (consisting of 5 rooms, the middle room has a 10m high, 100-ton Buddha statue), Tam The shrine… or you can go up the bell tower to admire the Great Bell weighing 36 tons.
+Some of the shrines visitors often visit here are Phap Chu (consisting of 5 rooms, with a 10m-high, 100-ton Buddha statue in the middle room) and Tam The shrine… You can also go up the bell tower to admire the Great Bell, weighing 36 tons.

 Phat Diem Cathedral

-The complex area includes ponds, monuments, Phuong Dinh (bell tower), Square Hall, chapels, artificial caves, ….
-The highlight of the architecture of Phat Diem stone Cathedral is the harmonious combination of Eastern and Western architecture.
-Phat Diem cathedral complex includes a large church and 5 small churches.
-One of them is built entirely of natural stone, called the stone church, Phuong dinh (bell tower); pond and 3 artificial grottoes.
+The complex area includes ponds, monuments, the Phuong Dinh (bell tower), the Square Hall, chapels, artificial caves, and more.
+The highlight of the architecture of the Phat Diem Stone Cathedral is the harmonious blend of Eastern and Western styles.
+Phat Diem Cathedral complex includes a large church and 5 small churches.
+One of them is built entirely of natural stone, called the stone church, Phuong dinh (bell tower), a pond, and 3 artificial grottoes.
 In 1988, the architectural complex of Phat Diem Cathedral was ranked as a National Historical and Cultural Relic.

 Pho Minh Pagoda

-Out of the 100 original statues in the pagoda only 50 remain but these still significantly convey the impressive original artistic style.
+Of the 100 original statues in the pagoda, only 50 remain, but they still convey the impressive original artistic style.

 Phu Day remains

-Every year, Phu Day Festival is held annually on the 3rd day of the 3rd lunar month, to express gratitude to Goddess Lieu Hanh, attracting the participation of a large number of people and visitors from all over the country.
+Every year, the Phu Day Festival is held on the 3rd day of the 3rd lunar month to express gratitude to Goddess Lieu Hanh, attracting a large number of people and visitors from all over the country.

 Co Le Pagoda

-With its typical values, Co Le Pagoda was ranked as an architectural and artistic relic by the Ministry of Culture, Sports and Tourism in 1988.
+With its typical features, Co Le Pagoda was designated an architectural and artistic relic by the Ministry of Culture, Sports and Tourism in 1988.

 Hung Nghia Church

-Hung Nghia Church is located in Hai Hung commune, was built in 1927.
-This is one of the most beautiful churches in Vietnam with ancient Spanish and French Gothic architecture.
-This is a check-in place that cannot be missed by tourists in Nam Dinh tourist area.
+Hung Nghia Church is located in Hai Hung Commune and was built in 1927.
+This is one of the most beautiful churches in Vietnam, with ancient Spanish and French Gothic architecture.
+This is a must-visit check-in spot in the Nam Dinh tourist area.

 Ba Danh Pagoda

-At first, Ba Danh pagoda was just a small temple for worshiping Saint Tu Phap.
-Then, during reign of Emperor Le Huy Tong (1675-1705), the pagoda was renovated and embellished.
-Later, locals tore down the temple, brought a statue of Buddha to the site and built the Ba Danh Pagoda.
+At first, Ba Danh Pagoda was just a small temple dedicated to Saint Tu Phap.
+Then, during the reign of Emperor Le Huy Tong (1675-1705), the pagoda was renovated and embellished.
+Later, locals tore down the temple, brought a statue of Buddha to the site, and built the Ba Danh Pagoda.
 After offering incense at the pagoda, visitor scan continue on to Ngoc Mountain and its lush green forests.

 Tran Thuong Temple

-The temple has a unique architecture in the ancient art style of the Vietnamese people; decorated with elaborately carved motifs combining many techniques of ancient people.
+The temple has a unique architecture in the ancient art style of the Vietnamese people, decorated with elaborately carved motifs that combine many ancient techniques.

 Tran Thuong Temple Festival is held on the 15th day of the first lunar month and the 20th day of the eighth lunar month every year.
 It is one of the three largest regional festivals in Ninh Binh province.